bhatipradeep/ethereum-TodoList/README.md

 # ethereum-TodoList
-TodoList using ethereum blockchain and javascript
+TodoList using ethereum blockchain, Truffle Suite and Javascript